JCsomeShots/JCsomeShots/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Eurecat
+- 🌱 I’m currently working like a teacher at IT - Academy
 - 🌱 I’m currently working at Moodle, PHP, Laravel, Javascript, React, Python, bash

 - 📫 How to reach me: [email](@mailto:juancarlo.castillo20@gmail.com)
 - ⚡ Fun fact: shooting with my sony a7II

-- 🌱 I’m currently learning Cibersecurity

 <!--